Codecademy/docs/content/python/concepts/built-in-functions/terms/reversed/reversed.md

   - 'paths/analyze-data-with-python'
 ---

-Takes in an iterator object, such as a list or string, and returns a reversed iterator object.
+Takes in an iterable object, such as a list, string, or a tuple and returns a reversed iterator object.

 ## Syntax